HIAS Fellowship Program

 Excellent and family friendly living conditions

-The fellows are housed in the centrally located guesthouse of the University of Hamburg, which offers fully furnished apartments with cooking facilities.
+Fellows have the opportunity to be housed in the centrally located guesthouse of the University of Hamburg, which offers fully furnished apartments with cooking facilities.
 HIAS welcomes accompanying life partners and children and assists in finding suitable accommodation, schools and day care facilities.

 Application